ExCALIBUR-SysGenX/pdesoft/registration/index.md

 * Lunches at the Møller Institute.
 * Conference dinner on 1 July at Magdalene College.

-The conference will begin at 10:00am BST on Monday 1 July and will end at 3:00pm BST on Wednesday 3 July.
+The conference began at 10:00am BST on Monday 1 July and ended at 3:00pm BST on Wednesday 3 July.

 Accommodation is not included in the conference fee.
 More information can be found on the [travel and accommodation page](/location).

 ## Conference dinner
-The conference dinner will be held on 1 July in the dining hall at Magdalene College.
+The conference dinner was held on 1 July in the dining hall at Magdalene College.
 There is no formal dress code for the dinner, but we recommend something approximating "smart casual".